vtexdocs/dev-portal-content/docs/guides/Integration Guides/pii-platform-version/profile-system.md

 >
 > Do not forget to check the [Adaptations and limitations](https://developers.vtex.com/docs/guides/changes-and-limitations-pii-compliant-account) that impact other integrations.
 >
-> Note that, at the moment, Master Data triggers are not supported by the PII compliant Profile System.
+> Note that, at the moment, Master Data triggers are not supported by the PII platform version Profile System.

 ## Permission